 NOTE: Only the programs listed are eligible for the scholarship – programs not listed are NOT eligible for the scholarship.
 Students admitted to a degree program not listed are not eligible for the scholarship.

 Degree programs can be found by locating your specific school and program on the Participating Schools section on the main scholarship information page.
 You must submit your degree application before you can apply for the scholarship.

 Degree program application fees can be considered for a waiver in extraordinary cases by emailing email@example.com at least two weeks before the student plans to submit their degree application.

-Students must begin their online degree application before being eligible for a fee waiver.
+Students must begin their online degree application BEFORE being eligible for a fee waiver.
 Fee waiver requests must include the applicant’s full name, the Columbia school and degree program to which they are applying, and their Columbia degree application ID / reference number.

-Applicants must begin their online Columbia degree application before applying to the scholarship.
+Applicants must begin their online Columbia degree application BEFORE applying to the scholarship.
 Once the degree application is begun, the application will have an application ID / reference number, which is created through the Columbia school's application system.
 This Columbia application ID / reference number must be entered in the scholarship application form.
-(If your school's application system does not generate a Columbia application ID / reference number, then enter "N/A" in the form below.)
+(If your school's application system does not generate a Columbia application ID / reference number, please enter "N/A" in the form below.)

 Transfer applications - those currently enrolled at another university and wishing to transfer to Columbia mid-degree - are only eligible for the School of General Studies.
 Transfer applications are not eligible for any other school or degree program.

 Dual degrees - degree programs with more than one Columbia school or with another university - are not eligible for the scholarship.